Chronic Cough

 What is Chronic Cough?

-Worrying associated symptoms include:
+Worrying symptoms associated with a chronic cough include:

-• Blood in the sputum
+• blood in the sputum (phlegm)

-• Green thick sputum
+• green thick sputum (phlegm)

-• Coughing and spluttering after ingestion of food and fluid (aspiration)
+• coughing and spluttering after ingestion of food and fluid (aspiration)

-• Recurrent episodes of pneumonia
+• recurrent episodes of pneumonia

-• Noisy breathing with shortness of breath
+• noisy breathing with shortness of breath

-• Generalised symptoms such as fever and rapid loss of weight
+• generalised symptoms such as fever and rapid loss of weight

-What are the causes of Chronic Cough?
+What are the causes of a chronic cough?

-How is Chronic Cough diagnosed?
+How is a chronic cough diagnosed?

 An examination of the larynx via nasal endoscopy is very important to exclude growths on the vocal folds (VFs) that may be triggering the cough.
 It will also demonstrate stigmata of other conditions like laryngopharyngeal reflux.
-Examination of vocal fold motion whilst breathing may in some cases demonstrate dys-coordinated vocal fold opening with respiration (normally the vocal folds move apart when you breathe in or out) called paradoxical vocal fold motion.
-Other more subtle motion defects can only be visualised after performing video stroboscopy which we perform routinely when assessing the larynx.
+Examination of vocal fold motion whilst breathing may, in some case,s demonstrate dys-coordinated vocal fold opening with respiration (normally the vocal folds move apart when you breathe in or out) called paradoxical vocal fold motion.
+Other, more subtle motion defects can only be visualised after performing video stroboscopy, which we perform routinely when assessing the larynx.

 You may also require allergy testing and certain specific blood tests depending on the potential cause(s).

 A high-resolution CT scan of the neck and chest may be requested to aid diagnosis.
-Occasionally this may demonstrate a narrowing in the airway just below the vocal folds, which may warrant further investigations and specific surgical management.
+Occasionally, this may demonstrate a narrowing in the airway just below the vocal folds, which may warrant further investigations and specific surgical management.

 A CT scan of the paranasal sinuses will help diagnose chronic rhinosinusitis.

-If there is concern about aspiration then a video swallow assessment may be useful.
+If there is concern about aspiration, then a video swallow assessment may be useful.
 This is a dynamic X-ray study which looks at how a swallowed radio-dense dye passes through and around the larynx and upper swallowing apparatus.

 As conditions pertinent to gastroenterology and respiratory medicine may contribute to or indeed cause the cough, you may be referred to a gastroenterologist or respiratory physician for further investigations and management.
 These may include an ambulatory pH study, a gastric endoscopy, and lung function testing.

-What treatment is available?
+What treatment is available for a chronic cough?

-Reassuringly, a combination of good vocal hygiene strategies and targeted medical treatment will relieve cough in up to 80% of patients.
-Benign causes are many but your clinician may suggest a combination of one or more of the following groups of medication: antibiotic, antifungal, topical and/ or systemic steroids, anti-allergy and anti-reflux medicines.
+Benign causes are many, but your clinician may suggest a combination of one or more of the following groups of medication: antibiotic, antifungal, topical and/ or systemic steroids, anti-allergy and anti-reflux medicines.

 A small percentage of patients will have cough refractory to the above treatment with no obvious underlying cause despite exhaustive investigations.
 Often, innocuous triggers such as a cold atmosphere or talking for a long time may trigger bouts of coughing.
-There may be some tenderness on neck palpation and this is usually due to compensatory tension in the muscles surrounding the larynx.
+There may be some tenderness on neck palpation, and this is usually due to compensatory tension in the muscles surrounding the larynx.
 Such patients have usually developed a hypersensitive larynx that is exacerbated and made ironically worse by repeated coughing.

 Speech and language therapy is very useful and has a number of aims.
-Speech and language therapists (SLTs) are experts in teaching you strategies to obtain voluntary control of the cough and to try and respond in a manner other than coughing; they will also guide physiotherapeutic manoeuvres aimed to reduce the tension in the laryngeal muscles.
+Speech and language therapists (SLTs) are experts in teaching you strategies to obtain voluntary control of the cough and to try and respond in a manner other than coughing; they will also guide physiotherapeutic manoeuvres aimed at reducing the tension in the laryngeal muscles.
 These strategies will help break the cycle of hypersensitivity-cough-hypersensitivity-cough.
 Good hydration and lifestyle modification to improve vocal hygiene should counter the effects of ongoing irritants like gastro-oesophageal reflux.

 Book a consultation